 So now Norma lives with Dennis.
 Dennis called Home Share Now as Barbara was in the process of moving out.
 Home Share Now told Norma that he was “the perfect person for you.”
 Dennis had just retired from the postal service.
 He came and interviewed and they decided to give it a two-week trial.
 At the end of that time, Norma invited him to move in.

 Dennis pays some rent and helps out with driving her places.
 She gave up her car three years ago.
-They share a paper calendar so they both know what commitments they have.
+They share a paper calendar so they both know what their commitments are.
 Dennis has a brother who is disabled whom he cares for and he plays tennis three, four times a week.
 Norma says, “He’s not a fixer the way Rowan was, but he’ll pitch in when there’s a problem and help solve it.
 I asked him to take over the rubbish and recycling.
 He handles it beautifully.
-He’s good about keeping the walks clear of ice, I try not to do dangerous things, I don’t go out when it’s icy.”
+He’s good about keeping the walks clear of ice.
+I try not to do dangerous things.
+I don’t go out when it’s icy.”

 About home sharing

 Norma says, “I think home sharing is something people should try.
 You do need to be open and friendly with whomever you choose to live.”

 She continues, “If you have concerns about something or something that will affect future lives does the other party realize it?
 You need to realize that the other person does have a life with friends and relatives.
 House sharers should be friendly, get to know the other person and other person’s people.
 I’ve gotten to know Dennis’ tennis player friends, he’s gotten to know my son.
 They stay in touch by email and Facebook.”
 It’s clear that for Norma this is a good thing.